Working with LOBs for application development requires that you understand LOB semantics and various techniques used with LOBs.

-UPDATE DML trigger, you cannot specify a LOB column in the
+AFTER UPDATE DML trigger, you cannot specify a LOB column in the

 You cannot specify a LOB column as part of an index key.
 However, you can specify a LOB column in the indextype specification of a domain index.
 In addition, Oracle Text lets you define an index on a

 SELECT operation, you can bind up to 4000 bytes of data to LOB columns and attributes.
 There is no length restriction when you do

 If a table has both